utah-cs4470-sp25/class/hw13/README.md

 The upshot of this optimization is that we read the array bounds and pointer out of whereever the array is located on the stack, even if it's not at the top of the stack.

+(Added **April 8**) In addition, when you pop indices after the array access, you must pop all at once instead of outputting several `sub rsp _` instructions.
+Calculate the total SPACE to free and output one instruction: `sub rsp SPACE`.

 > More detail on the `GAP` computation: Imagine an array of rank `R`.
 Without
 > optimization, the array is copied to the top of the stack, and then `R`